 Research and report on at least one other genocide case which happened in another part of the world and share your findings with the rest of the class.

-- Discuss the following questions as a class. - What is the impact of genocide on international peace and security? - What is the role of patriotic citizens in the fight against genocide?
+- > What is the impact of genocide on international peace and security? - What is the role of patriotic citizens in the fight against genocide?

 The horrors of the Holocaust